-In the CPT framework~\cite{tversky1992advances}, an agent makes a decision according to the expected utility of the prospects.
-To define the expected utility, we first introduce two key ingredients in CPT, that is, a \emph{value function} and \emph{decision weights}.
+In the CPT framework~\citep{tversky1992advances}, an agent makes a decision according to the CPT utility of the prospects.
+To define the CPT utility, we first introduce two critical ingredients, that is, a \textit{value function} and \textit{decision weights}.